dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 * Broadcom BCM94328, BCM94322 and Atheros Wireless Chipsets lost support

-The following models lost Bluetooth support in macOS Monterey due to their legacy Wireless chipset:
+The following models lost Wifi support in macOS Monterey due to their legacy Wireless chipset:

 * iMac12,x and older
 * Macmini3,1 and older
 * MacBook5,x and older
 * MacBookAir2,1 and older
 * MacBookPro7,1 and older
+  * MacBookPro6,x is exempt
 * MacPro5,1 and older

 Note: BCM943224, BCM94331, BCM94360 and BCM943602 are still fully support by OpenCore Legacy Patcher